-It is easy to access on a city tour of Wonsan.
+It is easy to access and usually included on any city tour of Wonsan

-The station has since been reconstructed, dating back to 1975 after it was destroyed during the Korean War.
+The station has since been reconstructed, dating back to 1975 after it was destroyed during the Korean War in the 1950s

 The main station is right in front of this square, and to the left, there is another small building.